Complete Guide to Kaymakli Underground City [2023 Edition]

 Derinkuyu is slightly newer than Kaymakli, having been built during the Byzantine era as a way to hide from Muslim Arabs during the Arab-Byzantine war of 780-1180 BCE.
 However, it’s the deepest underground city you can visit in Cappadocia but only half the city is open to visitors.

-In Derinkuyu, you don’t need to crouch or crawl in any places, and it follows one long tunnel rather than twisting around in various different directions.
+In Derinkuyu, you don’t need to crouch or crawl in any place, and it follows one long tunnel rather than twisting around in various different directions.
 This does mean you have to wait for people to move on before you can move, but if you visit at the right time this shouldn’t be a huge issue.

 A room inside Kaymakli Underground City

-The narrow passageways of Kaymakli Underground City
+The narrow tunnels of Kaymakli Underground City

 If you want to see the oldest underground city, head to Kaymakli, if you’re not a fan of small, tight spaces, head to Derinkuyu.